mopires/htmlpp/README.md

 # htmlpp transpiler

 Modern way to write html.
-Like... pre-processor... no "&lt; > &lt;/>" just text
+The concept remains the same, but without the "&lt; > &lt;/>"